-Are you looking for your next city break in the US and want to capture some epic Instagram shot?
+Are you looking for your next city break in the US and want to capture some epic Instagram shots?
 With the help of many travel bloggers, I have compiled a list of the most Instagrammable places in US cities!

 NEW YORK CITY

 NYC is home to dozens of super famous Instagram spots.
 When planning a few days in New York City, it can be really overwhelming to try and see everything and hit all those epic NYC photos spots.
 From Manhattan to Brooklyn, from parks to urban jungles and sprawling skylines, the list is endless.
 We’ve rounded up a few of our favorite Instagrammable spots in NYC!

 1. Top of The Rock